uptype-cc/.github/profile/README.md

 We are committed to providing typing practice for anyone interested, regardless of skill level.

 However, we do **not** aim to be an educational platform (such as [TypingClub]).
-Rather, we target users who have already learned the basics and want to improve their performance (i.e., speed, accuracy, or coverage) for specific purposes (e.g., chat, programming, transcription).
+Rather, we target users who have already learned the basics and want to improve their performance (i.e., speed, accuracy, or coverage) for specific purposes: chat, programming, transcription, etc.

 [Try it] for free and start improving! 🚀